About the Ray Film and Study Center

 Professor Kathy Foley (Theatre Arts)

-Ray Film and Study Collection has diligently worked during the past decade to establish a world class Archives and Study Center on Satyajit Ray (Ray FASC), and an innovative, culturally focused South Asia Studies Center at UC Santa Cruz (UCSC).
+Ray Film and Study Collection has diligently worked during the past decade to establish a world class Archives and Study Center on Satyajit Ray (Ray FASC), and an innovative, culturally focused on South Asia.

 Ray FASC had a moderate role in the international effort that led to the Lifetime Achievement Special Oscar awarded to Satyajit Ray in 1992.
 We were instrumental in taking the Oscar to Ray in his hospital room in Calcutta and recording his acceptance speech.
 This was broadcast on March 30, 1992.
 It was at the banquet after the Academy Awards ceremony that the late Mr. Daniel Taradash, a past President of the Academy, asked us to help restore Ray films.
 With an initial grant from the Academy, that we organized the Ray FASC at UCSC.